The Complete Story: The Return to Nature Funeral Home

 The Who, What, When, Where, & Why

 Who: Carie and Jon Hallford are the owners of Return to Nature Funeral Home in Penrose, Colorado.
-The couple faced allegations of mishandling remains, and where arrested on November 8, 2023 in Oklahoma..
+The couple faced allegations of mishandling remains and were arrested on November 8, 2023, in Oklahoma.

-What: The scandal involves the discovery of over 189 decomposing bodies improperly stored at the Penrose Colorado funeral home.
-Federal court records. show 190 corpse abuse counts, over 50 forgery counts, 5 theft counts, & 4 money laundering counts.
+What: The scandal involves the discovery of over 190 decomposing bodies improperly stored at the Penrose Colorado funeral home.
+As seen on HBO Docuseries.
+Federal court records.
+Show 190 counts of abuse of a corpse, 1 count of theft, 4 counts of money laundering, and 61 counts of forgery.

 When: The situation came to light in October 2023, following the detection of a foul odor coming from the Penrose funeral home, leading to the investigation and revelation of the improper handling of bodies.